Traditional retail is dead and not coming back - at least not in its current form.

 The so-called "downturn" in Retailing is not a momentary pause, but a permanent change in how we do business.
 When I want to purchase anything these days, I first check the Internet for pricing, and then locally for availability.
 Much of what I need can be ordered online for less than in a local store.
 So why would any rational person buy at a store?

 The idea that the store provides "service" is ludicrous.
-Electronics, when they fail, as disposed of.
+Electronics, when they fail, are disposed of.
 Product returns on the Internet are as easy as at a store.
 So there is no advantage to buying at a store - and you pay more.

 Traditional Brick & Mortar Retail is DEAD, and companies will have to remake themselves to compete.

 The last thing I bought at Circuit City was an iPod, and that was after ordering it online and picking it up at the store.
 Before that, the last thing I bought at Circuit City was a $99 TeeVee in 1987.
 The experience was so unpleasant, I never went back (bait & switch, pressure to sell extended warranties, etc. BTW, the TeeVee still works, no extended warranty needed.
 But it is analog, so in the trash it goes.
 Electronics are DISPOSABLE, folks!).

 Circuit City is just the start.
 Other consumer electronics retailers will feel the heat next.
 Best Buy is another unpleasant, overpriced buying experience that no one really needs.
 Maybe the selection is greater, but do I really need to choose from 50 different TeeVees?
 Just offer six or so, and lower the prices.